NESS... It Hurts...It Hurts...

 Inside the mailbox was absolutely nothing.

-It may look like another innocent series made by Nintendo...but it's far worse than the outside implies, which delving deep into its subconscious may end up driving you mad.
-Case in point and putting it short, it may as well be the darkest Nintendo series to date.
+It may look like another innocent series made by Nintendo...
+But it's far worse than the outside implies, which delving deep into its subconscious may end up driving you mad.
+Case in point and putting it short, it might just be the darkest Nintendo series to date.
 And that's saying a lot.

 MOTHER 3/EarthBound 2

 - While not nearly as famous as the one in the sequel, the final battle against Giygas is actually pretty terrifying when placed into an appropriate context.
 If you were playing as a child in 1989, this was probably the very first video game battle you'd experience where everything you thought you knew about playing games doesn't help you.
 You can try and try with all your might, using all the amazing powers you'd earned during your adventure, but no matter how hard you try, he will just continue mocking your ineptitude, telling you your only options are to give up or die.
 Coupled with the white-on-black contrast of his sprite, the ear-bleeding eeriness of his "music", and the fact that there's a good chance you're in a dark room, for the NES, that was some pretty unnerving stuff.